Coloring and density theorems for configurations of a given volume: Rectangular boxes: proof of Theorem

-The last sum equals $0$ because its terms can be paired to cancel each other: adding/subtracting the element $n$ to/from the set $T$ gives exactly the same term, only with the opposite sign $(-1)^{n-|T|}$. \end{proof}
+The last sum equals $0$ because its terms can be paired to cancel each other: adding/subtracting the element $m$ to/from the set $T$ gives exactly the same term, only with the opposite signs.
+We have obtained $\textup{LHS} = \textup{RHS}$. \end{proof}

 Now we turn to the proof of the announced result.